-Figure 4 shows intracardiac electrograms obtained during IVL in a patient with a DDD pacemaker from a collaborative centre (St George's Hospital, London, United Kingdom).
+Figure 4 shows intracardiac electrograms obtained during IVL in a patient with a DDD pacemaker from a collaborative centre (St Georges Hospital, London).
 IVL can be seen to result in both atrial and ventricular activation (simultaneous) with appropriate sensing of mechanical capture by the device.
-There were no instances of shock wave pulses not associated with capture being mis-sensed in either the atrial or ventricular channel.